If you have left the UK and arrived in Cayman, you now need to think about dealing with the limited formalities associated with leaving the UK.

 Broadly speaking, non-UK residents are not liable to CGT on the sale of either UK or foreign assets, although there are a couple of exceptions to this discussed below.
 As a general rule, best practice is to wait until the tax year following the date of your departure before disposing of any assets which will realise chargeable gains.

-When you leave the UK you may be subject to CGT on the disposal of assets the tax year of departure, if you fail the conditions to split the tax year into resident and non-UK resident periods.
+When you leave the UK you may be subject to CGT on the disposal of assets in the tax year of departure, if you fail the conditions to split the tax year into resident and non-UK resident periods.

 You will be subject to CGT on the disposal of any UK residential or commercial property (let or otherwise).
 Broadly speaking, you will be subject to CGT on gains arising after April 2015 (April 2019 for commercial property) and you will be entitled to the Annual Exempt Amount.
 You may be able to claim some private residence relief if the sale is a disposal of your former home.
-The deadline for a non-resident CGT return is usually 60 days after the completion of the sale.
+The deadline for filing a non-resident CGT return is usually 60 days after the completion of the sale.

 If you are thinking of returning to live in the UK, you should bear in mind that there is a CGT “temporary non-resident” rule, which is discussed in more detail below.